Could Your Electronics Be Putting You at Risk?

 Types of Injuries

-Defective electronic devices can cause many types of Arizona personal injury.
+Defective electronic devices can cause many types of injuries.
 The following is just a small sampling of the injuries that can occur:

 - First, second, or third-degree burns;